 \section{Rebar's Effects on Bias}

-To see the potential of rebar to reduce the bias of a matching estimator, note that the rebar estimator $\est$ can be expressed as the difference in two estimated treatment effects:
+To see the potential of rebar to reduce the bias of a matching estimator, note that the rebar estimator $\est$ can be expressed as the difference between two estimated treatment effects:

 the matching estimator of the effect of the treatment on $Y$, minus an estimate of the effect of the treatment on $\hat{y}_C(\covMat)$.
-To see this, note that that:
+To see this, note that:

-The expression in (\ref{eq:rebarDiff}) follows by taking weighted averages of $\Delta Y_m$ and $\Delta \hat{y}_{Cm}$ Of course, the treatment cannot have an effect on $\hat{y}_C(\covMat)$, which is a function of pre-treatment covariates and a separate sample; any observed ``effect'' of the treatment on $\hat{y}_C(\covMat)$ must be the result of covariate imbalance.
+The expression in (\ref{eq:rebarDiff}) follows by taking weighted averages of $\Delta Y_m$ and $\Delta \hat{y}_{Cm}$.
+Of course, the treatment cannot have an effect on $\hat{y}_C(\covMat)$, which is a function of pre-treatment covariates and a separate sample; any observed ``effect'' of the treatment on $\hat{y}_C(\covMat)$ must be the result of covariate imbalance.

-Two properties of the rebar estimate follow immediately.
-First, \begin{prop} \end{prop} If we consider $\hat{\tau}_\Match (\bm{\hat{y}}_C)$ to be an estimate of the matching estimator's bias, then the effect of residualization is to subtract from the matching estimator an estimate of its bias.
+Two properties of the rebar estimate follow immediately. \begin{prop} \end{prop} Viewing $\hat{\tau}_\Match (\bm{\hat{y}}_C)$ as an estimate of $\est$'s bias, the effect of residualization is to subtract from the matching estimator an estimate of its bias.
 (As with other bias correction methods, it backfires when the bias is poorly estimated, an eventuality proximal validation aims to detect.)